 Disney utilizes zero-net direct greenhouse gas emission policies in all its established facilities while working hard to reduce indirect greenhouse gas emissions by reducing electrical consumption.

-With a company policy of having a net positive environmental impact, this multinational mass media conglomerate also has a zero-waste policy and uses technology to save water, while lower the footprint of its product distribution and manufacturing.
+This multinational mass media conglomerate has a policy of having a net positive environmental impact and a zero-waste policy.
+It uses technology to save water while lowering the footprint of its product distribution and manufacturing.

 Social criteria

-The social criteria bring to light a vast range of potential issues.
+The social criteria reveal a wide range of potential issues.
 While there are many social aspects of ESG, all of them are connected to social relationships.
-Most vital among these social relationships is the company’s relationship with its employees.
+The company’s relationship with its employees is the most vital among these social relationships.

 Here are some questions investors may ask themselves when screening for ESG.

-- Are employees paid fairly, and how does their compensation fare when compared to other companies and positions throughout the industry?
+- Are employees paid fairly, and how does their compensation compare to other companies and positions throughout the industry?

 - What perks and benefits are employees provided with?